Latest Insights/Back to Generator

 Privacy Policy for Mobile Apps — iOS & Android Guide (2026)

 If you're publishing a mobile app on the Apple App Store or Google Play Store, a privacy policy isn't optional — it's a hard requirement.
 Both platforms will reject your app or remove it from the store if you don't have one.
-But beyond store requirements, privacy regulations like GDPR, CCPA, and COPPA also apply to mobile apps.
+But the store rules are only the surface.
+The moment your app touches a phone belonging to someone in the EU, the UK, or California, binding privacy law — GDPR, CCPA, and COPPA among them — applies regardless of where you or your company are based.

 Platform Requirements